Monday, February 08, 2016

-The Rasmussen Reports daily Presidential Tracking Poll for Thursday shows that 47% of Likely U.S. Voters approve of President Obama's job performance.
-Fifty-two percent (52%) disapprove (see trends).
+The Rasmussen Reports daily Presidential Tracking Poll for Monday shows that 49% of Likely U.S. Voters approve of President Obama's job performance.
+Fifty percent (50%) disapprove (see trends).

 Some readers wonder how we come up with our job approval ratings for the president since they often don’t show as dramatic a change as some other pollsters do.
 It depends on how you ask the question and whom you ask.

 To get a sense of longer-term job approval trends for the president, Rasmussen Reports compiles our tracking data on a full month-by-month basis.